| |

 Ideally, the participant should be able to handle a woodsy brisk hike, ride a bike, and be able to swim.
 (Life jackets will be worn and are mandatory in the water portions.)
 If not, the student may watch any portion he/she are not comfortable with. .
 No prior experience is needed with the rock climbing rescue.
 There is a good deal of stopping and explaining as we go along so the less fit can catch their breath

-Outdoor Day 2 (Sunday) is typically, swift water rescue , swimmers position, strainer approach, throw bag handling and self evac, foot entrapment scenarios, boat rescue, kayaking, forward and sweep and back paddling, Z drag set up, re entry to overturned boat, mountain bike handling, jumping, climbing, downhill, falls, maintenance, use as race medic or doc, and adventure racing.
-Then the students have a large rescue to do with mapping UTM coordinates, tracking and navigating, orienteering to find a victim whether by boat, bike or on foot.
+For the large rescue challenge test the students put it all together: There will be a large team rescue to perform including mapping UTM coordinates, tracking and navigating, orienteering to find a victim whether by boat, bike or on foot.
 They have to determine the medical needs of the victim, warm, dry and hydrate the victim, address injuries--splinting or communications, evacuate the victim and go on to the next victim.
-There will typically be4- 6 checkpoints (victims).
+There will typically be 4- 6 checkpoints (victims).
 The teams to rescue victims will have a mixture of med students and racers and volunteers so the student will have a chance to learn from others as well as rely on their own newly acquired skills.
-There will be a brief after event discussion to wrap up.
+There will be a post test and a brief after event discussion to wrap up.
+Dinner either as a group or on your own..

 |